Click on the links below to view the following:

 Mining & Production:

-The Björkdal Mine currently produces mill feed from the open pit and from the underground mine, as well as from a stockpile of low grade material accumulated over the past quarter century.
-About 60% of the mill feed is generated by the underground operation and 40% from the open pit.
-Underground mining is accomplished by long hole stoping using an owner-operated mobile fleet.
+The Björkdal Mine currently produces mill feed from the underground mine, as well as from a stockpile of low grade material accumulated over the past quarter century.
+About 75% of the mill feed is generated by the underground operation and 25% from the stockpiled material.
+Underground mining is accomplished by long hole stoping using a combination of contractors and owner-operated mobile fleet.
 Access is by dual ramps from the open pit.
-Open pit mining is accomplished by a contractor.
 The plant includes multiple crushers, a ball mill and rod mill, a gravity circuit, and a flotation circuit.
 Four separate gravity and flotation gold concentrates are produced and sold to smelters in Sweden and Germany.
 Please click here for operating statistics.